 Mustering is perhaps the most enjoyable of all the Ancient traditions, but in truth it is not a tradition at all.
 It was an invention, the brainchild of Sanford “Gus” Moeller.
 It was Moeller, who in the mid 1940s thought up both the concept and the name, the same time that other Ancients, most notably Korczak Ziolkowski and Theodore “Ted” Kurtze, were attempting to unite the Ancients by hosting “drum corps parties.”
 The muster as we know it finally came to fruition under the able leadership of Ed Olsen who, aided by the “Committee of Twelve, used these ideas to develop a muster structure and then convinced the Deep River Drum Corps to host the first one on September 5, 1953.
 This was an instant success, and the Deep River Ancient Muster has been an annual event ever since — a pleasant surprise to the “Committee of Twelve,” which was actually a committee of three consisting of Olsen, his wife Cathy, and the late Carl Emmanuelson, leader of the Deep River Drum Corps.
 This is the first in a series of articles about the Ancient muster and the features that have become its customs.

-Muster memories don’t fade away, they survive in the form of an inexpensive pin back called the muster button.
+Muster memories don’t fade away, they survive in the form of an inexpensive pinback called the muster button.
 Buttons were an integral part of the very first muster in 1953, serving both as souvenir and, more importantly, fundraiser.
-With one uncomfortably notable exception (2004), there has never been an admission fee associated with mustering, not even with the first one.
-However, there certainly were (and are) expenses associated with mustering, which often strain the budgets of the sponsoring corps, and thus muster button sales were a much-needed financial adjunct.
+With one uncomfortably notable exception (the “Fort Ticonderoga” muster of 2004, the brainchild of Robin Niemitz), there has never been an admission fee associated with mustering, not even with the first one.
+However, there certainly were (and are) expenses associated with mustering, which often strain the budgets of the sponsoring corps, and thus muster button sales were and are a much-needed financial adjunct.

 The first muster button was small, measuring 1-1/4” across, and unadorned by anything but the necessary identifying text.
 However, as the buttons became more decorative, they became larger, most measuring 1-3/4” across, to accommodate photographs as well as text.
 Today’s buttons are more or less standard at or near 2-1/2” wide.